cryptobuks1/icywallet/README.md

 [<img src="/site/icywallet_angle.jpg" width="300" height="300" alt="An IcyWallet device, angle view" title="An IcyWallet device, angle view">](/site/icywallet_angle.jpg)
 [<img src="/site/icywallet_overhead.jpg" width="300" height="300" alt="An IcyWallet device, top view" title="An IcyWallet device, top view">](/site/icywallet_overhead.jpg)

+## Project Status

+As of February 3, 2019, core API work is under development.
+This will serve as the backbone for both the web and terminal interfaces.
+Watch this space for updates, or keep an eye on the [GitHub repoisotry](https://github.com/neatnik/icywallet) to view the latest in-progress code.

 ## Features

 * 100% free and open source